giancarlo-garbagnati/homevideosalepredictor/README.md

 Let's say we want to build a more actionable model.
 One in which we can use to try to optimize which variables to spend resources on to maximize home video sales.
 In short, this means removing a lot of the base variables we used above: domestic total gross (which was the most important feature in our model above) and opening weekend box office totals.
 (In hindsight, I should have also removed the rotten tomato scores as well, but the following models included that data).

-So a few gradient boosting model iterations later and we have GB11 and GB13:
+So a few gradient boosting model iterations later and we have GB11:

 ```python
 #GB11